The world-medium cannot be an empty space

 2

 Here, n-dimensions are generalized.
 Mathematics provides us with a surprising amount of information about n-dimensional matrix geometry.
 Using Pascal's number triangle, the vertices and their relationships (lines) between them can be defined.
+Table 3 shows us the calculation formula of an n-dimensional coordinate system.

-8
+Pix 8

-From these
+From these values in n

-can be calculated.
-The 6 sides of the tetrahedron become the base area of
+The 6 sides of the tetrahedron become the base area of a new pyramid in

-a new pyramid in D(n+1), whose height is Dn/n.
-In the transition from Dn
+D(n+1), whose height = Dn/n.
+In the transition from

 pix